-In order to convey your interest, email your expression of interest (EOI) as follows:
+In order to convey your interest, please send an email as follows:

-- (i) Address the email to both the specific staff member advertised as offering primary supervision, and CC the HDR admin team at aud.hdradmin@rmit.edu.au - (ii) If you are interested in applying to our ASIA or EUROPE cohorts, you must also obtain the agreed support of the region's PRS Chair to proceed further. - For Europe, also CC your EOI to PRS Europe Chair (acting) Associate Professor Paul Minifie, paul. minifie@rmit.edu.au - For Asia, also CC your EOI to PRS Asia Chair (acting): Associate Professor Graham Crist, graham. crist@rmit.edu.vn - (iii) Title the email subject heading: 'Higher Degree EOI in . . . (the field and mode of research advertised that you want to pursue)' - (iv) Include a short description of your background, your motivation for undertaking postgraduate research, and your suitability to the HDR place/project of your interest, - (v) Attach a CV, and a concise folio or online link to evidence of your relevant experience and background that conveying your suitability.
+- 1. Address the email to both the specific staff member advertised as offering primary supervision, and CC the HDR admin team at mailto:aud.hdradmin@rmit.edu.au - If you are interested in applying to our Asia or Europe cohorts, you must also obtain the agreed support of the region's PRS coordinator to proceed further.
+For Europe, also CC your EOI to Associate Professor Brad Haylock: brad.haylock@rmit.edu.au For Asia, also CC your EOI to Dr Adam Nash: adam.nash@rmit.edu.au - 3.
+Title the email subject heading: 'Higher Degree EOI in . . . (the field and mode of research advertised that you want to pursue)' - 4.
+Include a short description of your background, your motivation for undertaking postgraduate research, and your suitability to the HDR place/project of your interest - 5.
+Formalise your Expression of Interest (EOI) by uploading a CV, a concise folio, transcripts of formal education, a research proposal, evidence of your relevant experience and background that conveying your suitability and other requested documentation to the RMIT University Application Services website.

-Outstanding prospective applicants with interests beyond the listed opportunities, but relevant to the School's and staff research interests, should include a one-page research proposal, and request advice on suitable and available supervisors.
+Outstanding prospective applicants with interests beyond the listed opportunities, but relevant to the School's and staff's research interests, should include a one-page research proposal, and request advice on suitable and available supervisors.
+When submitting your formal Expression of Interest (step 5), select one of the generic mode of research (reflective/generative practice/thesis) HDR places.

-STEP 3: ATTEND A PRE-APPLICATION PRESENTATION INTERVIEW
+STEP 3.
+ATTEND A PRE-APPLICATION PRESENTATION INTERVIEW